marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/atomicfetchand.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ATOMIC_FETCH_AND, Atomic subroutine, AND with fetch

 .. _atomic_fetch_and:

-.. index:: ATOMIC_FETCH_AND

-.. index:: Atomic subroutine, AND with fetch

 ATOMIC_FETCH_AND --- Atomic bitwise AND operation with prior fetch
 ******************************************************************